Plato’s Cave as Kino: Owl’s Legacy Excerpt & Becoming Imperceptible

 [Man is the visible being in a most emphatic sense.
 He is struck by his visibility through the very appearance of his upright stance and the defenselessness of his unspecific organic configuration.
 That makes him susceptible for the seduction of the return to the cave.
 The cave is the singular fulfillment of his wish, buried deep in his genetic situation, for invisibility.]

-Of interest in this regard – and to be explored further in future we hope – is the latest masterpiece of another great thinker who’s work suffers from under-translation: Raymond Bellour’s Le Corps du cinéma: hypnoses, émotions, animalités, in which he treats the notion of hypnosis in relation to spectatorship – a concept close to Plato’s parable.
+Of interest in this regard – and to be explored further in future we hope – is the latest masterpiece of another great thinker who’s work deserves more translation: Raymond Bellour’s Le Corps du cinéma: hypnoses, émotions, animalités, in which he treats the notion of hypnosis in relation to spectatorship – a concept close to Plato’s parable.
 Bellour’s book is full of references to Marker, exploring most fundamentally the plethora of animality in Marker’s work.

 Indeed, though Bellour does not go there, we might see the latest phase of Marker’s fun, willing usurpation by Guillaume, including but not limited to Second Life, as a kind of devenir-animal as discussed in Deleuze and Guattari’s Mille Plateaux [Chapter 10.
 1730 - Devenir-intense, devenir-animal, devenir-imperceptible...].
 For it seems that in becoming-animal there is somehow an additional process in motion, that of becoming-imperceptible.
 Could this be what Blumenberg had in mind in his evocation of the desire to return to the cave?
 To become, in an era of surveillance and omnipresent visibility, still present but in another guise?
 To mutate into something that can’t be recorded, or, if recorded, leaves traces that are on the side of disinformation rather than that of the archive, the state, the systematic digital privacy-stripping machine?